pypy/pypy.org/posts/2022/03/how-is-pypy-tested.rst

 run on top of a Python interpreter.

 In CPython, these tests don't really have an equivalent.
-They would correspond to tests that are written in C and that can access test the logic of all the C functions of CPython that execute certain functionality, accessing the internals of C structs in the process. `¹`_
+They would correspond to tests that are written in C and that can test the logic of all the C functions of CPython that execute certain functionality, accessing the internals of C structs in the process. `¹`_